DeviaVir/zenbot/README.md

 - Buys at the beginning of upwards trend, sells at the beginning of downwards trend
 - If `oversold_rsi` is set, tries to buy when the RSI dips below that value, and then starts to recover (a counterpart to `--profit_stop_enable_pct`, which sells when a percent of profit is reached, and then dips)
 - The bot will always try to avoid trade fees, by using post-only orders and thus being a market "maker" instead of a "taker".
 Some exchanges will, however, not offer maker discounts.

+### About the macd strategy

+The moving average convergence divergence calculation is a lagging indicator, used to follow trends.

+- Can be very effective for trading periods of 1h, with a shorter period like 15m it seems too erratic and the Moving Averages are kind of lost.
+- It's not firing multiple 'buy' or 'sold' signals, only one per trend, which seems to lead to a better quality trading scheme.
+- Especially when the bot will enter in the middle of a trend, it avoids buying unless it's the beginning of the trend.

 ### Option tweaking tips